Here are some rare birds and other interesting observations from the last weeks.

 - Sudan Golden Sparrow (Passer luteus): only one male at Oued Jenna on 29 March.
 The large flocks seen earlier seem to have dispersed.

 - African Royal Terns (Thalasseus albididorsalis): 26 birds.
 It seems that (more or less) the same number is present since at least last December (See: Birding trip to Dakhla-Aousserd region by The Sound Approach.
-A note on the taxonomy of the Royal Tern at the end of that blog-post).

 - Seebohm’s Wheatear (Oenanthe seebohmi): this bird is not a rarity but I just found it very smart looking.
 Also, it looks a bit melanistic.
 Please have a look at the photos and see what do you think?